Writers On Writing / / Learn to read like a writer with Emily Maguire

 What books are currently on your bed side table?

-Emily Maguire is the author of six novels and three non-fiction books, and an experienced teacher and mentor to young and emerging writers.
+Emily Maguire is the author of seven novels and three non-fiction books, and an experienced teacher and mentor of emerging writers.
 Her novels have been translated into 12 languages and her articles, essays and reviews have been published widely.
-She is a 2010 and 2013 Sydney Morning Herald Young Novelist of the Year and was the 2018/2019 Writer-in-Residence at the Charles Perkins Centre at the University of Sydney.
-Her latest book is the novel Love Objects.
+Emily was the 2018/2019 Writer-in-Residence at the Charles Perkins Centre at the University of Sydney and the 2023 HC Coombs Creative Arts Fellow at the Australian National University.
+Her latest book is the novel Rapture.

 More from Writing NSW